 By recording everything on a regular basis, a beekeeper will be able to notice trends and patterns occurring in their beehives.
 These tasks can be intimidating even for an experienced beekeeper.
 The more beehives you have, the more important it is to have an inspection form so you can record everything.
 By using a checklist, beekeepers can assure themselves that they have not overlooked anything.

 There are multiple items that need to be checked during a beehive inspection.
-You will want to make sure that there are no parasites or pests invading your hive, for example and you want to check on the queen, the centre of your hive.
+You will want to make sure that there are no parasites or pests invading your hive, for example, and you want to check on the queen, the center of your hive.
 Record your observations meticulously and take your time during the inspection.
 This way, you can be certain that you did not forget anything and that your hive is healthy and thriving.